All Guides About Start Here

 Free

-Shows which rich result types each page qualifies for (FAQ, HowTo, Article).
-A page can have valid schema and still not qualify if required properties are missing.
+Shows which fancier search listings each page qualifies for (FAQ, How-To, Article).
+A page can have perfectly valid code and still not qualify if a required detail is missing.

 Free vs Paid Tool Coverage

-What the free stack covers vs what you gain from Ahrefs / Semrush paid tiers
+What the free set covers, vs what you only get from paid Ahrefs or Semrush plans

 100%